Mach1Studios/slate/source/includes/_mach1decodepositional.md

  - `setDecodeAlgoType`
  - `setPlatformType`
- - `setUseFalloff` set distance attenuation for soundfield
+ - `setUseAttenuation` set distance attenuation for soundfield
- - `setFalloffCurve` design custom distance attenuation curves
+ - `setAttenuationCurve` design custom distance attenuation curves
- - `setUseClosestPointRotationMuteInside` reference rotations use a plane instead of a point, or closest plane of a shape if needed
+ - `setUsePlaneCalculation` reference rotations use a plane instead of a point, or closest plane of a shape if needed

 Audio Loop:

  - update device/camera position & rotation (can use Euler or Quat)
  - update m1obj decode position & rotation (can use Euler or Quat)
  - `getDist` used for attenuation/falloff results
- - `getVolumesWalls` resulting coeffs for players
+ - `getCoefficients` resulting coeffs for players

 ## Installation